-Respondent Baker Boyer National Bank (the "Bank") loaned money to James Foust (the "Debtor").
+Real party in interest Baker Boyer National Bank (the "Bank") loaned money to James Foust (the "Debtor").
 (Ex.
 1, p.
 2.)
-The Debtor refused to repay the loan, and the Bank obtained a \$1.4 million judgment.
-The judgment was later enrolled in this state pursuant to the Uniform Enforcement of Foreign Judgments Act, NRS 17.330 et seq.
+The Debtor refused to repay the loan, and the Bank obtained a \$1.4 million judgment from a Washington State court, later domesticated here.
 (Id.)

-The Debtor Was Ordered to Surrender His Exotic Car Collection to Satisfy the Judgment vehicles to Harry Hildibrand, LLC (the "Fraudulent Transferee").
-(Id. ¶ 2.)
+The Debtor Was Ordered to Surrender His Exotic Car Collection to Satisfy the Judgment

-When he applied for the loan, the Debtor represented that he owned a collection of 59 exotic vehicles, including Porsches and Lamborghinis.
+When he applied for the loan, the Debtor represented that he owned a collection of 59 exotic vehicles, valued at over \$5 million, including Porsches and Lamborghinis.
 (Id.)
-In response to district court orders to surrender the collection to satisfy the judgment, the Debtor claimed he had already sold the
+But when ordered to surrender the vehicles, the Debtor claimed he had already sold them to Harry Hildibrand, LLC (the "Fraudulent Transferee").
+(Ex.
+1, p.
+3.)